miroslavkovac/Lingo/README.md

 ```
 > Note the missing *s* in the printed message.

-The reason for this was to keep the JSON file syntax simple and elegant (in comparison to iOS .stringsdict file), but if you still need to support this case, the workaround is to split the string in two and combine it later in code.
+This was done on purpose, and the reason for this was to keep the JSON file syntax simple and elegant (in contrast with iOS .stringsdict file and similar).
+If you still need to support a case like this, a possible workaround would be to split that string in two and combine it later in code.

 ## Further work

 - Locale fallbacks, being RFC4647 compliant.
-- Options for doubling the length of a localized string, which can be useful in debugging.
+- Options for doubling the length of a localized string, which can be useful for debugging.
 - Implement debug mode for easier testing and finding missing localizations.
 - Support for non integer based pluralization rules